-- An aggrieved (s32(1)(a)). - An authorised person for an aggrieved (s32(1)(b)) that is, a person authorised in writing by the aggrieved (s25(2)(a)) or a person whom the court believes is authorised, even though that authority is not in writing (s25(2)(b)).
-An example of the latter is where an aggrieved's physical disability is such that they are unable to sign an authority, so the court may hear evidence of the authorisation being given orally by the aggrieved to the authorised person. - A person acting under another Act for an aggrieved (s32(1)(d)) examples of persons acting under another Act include (s25(1)(d)) a guardian for a personal matter of the aggrieved under the Guardianship and Administration Act 2000 and an attorney for a personal matter of the aggrieved under an enduring power of attorney under the Powers of Attorney Act 1998.
+- An aggrieved (s32(1)(a)). - An authorised person for an aggrieved (s32(1)(b)) that is, a person authorised in writing by the aggrieved (s25(2)(a)) or a person whom the court believes is authorised, even though that authority is not in writing (s25(2)(b)). - An example of the latter is where an aggrieved's physical disability is such that they are unable to sign an authority, so the court may hear evidence of the authorisation being given orally by the aggrieved to the authorised person. - A person acting under another Act for an aggrieved (s32(1)(d)) - Examples of persons acting under another Act include (s25(1)(d)) a guardian for a personal matter of the aggrieved under the Guardianship and Administration Act2000 and an attorney for a personal matter of the aggrieved under an enduring power of attorney under the Powers of Attorney Act 1998.

-Note that an applicant for a domestic violence order or a variation of such is obliged to inform the court about any family law order of which they are aware and, if possible, give a copy of the order to the court (s77).
-Note that failure to comply with this requirement does not invalidate an application (s77(3)).
+An applicant for a domestic violence order or a variation of such is obliged to inform the court about any family law order of which they are aware and, if possible, give a copy of the order to the court (\$77).
+Failure to comply with this requirement does not invalidate an application (\$77(3)).

-Note that a person who may make an application for a protection order under s25 may make other applications or bring other proceedings under the DFVPA in relation to a domestic violence order made because of the application (s25(3)).
+A person who may make an application for a protection order under s25 may make other applications or bring other proceedings under the DFVPA in relation to a domestic violence order made because of the application (s25(3)).

-Note also that a party to a child protection proceeding may apply to the Children's Court for a protection order against a parent of a child for whom an order is sought in the child protection proceeding.
+A party to a child protection proceeding may apply to the Children's Court for a protection order against a parent of a child for whom an order is sought in the child protection proceeding.
 A party to a child protection proceeding means (s43(10)):